fernjager/uwmodem/README.md

 =======

 A communications library written in C for an underwater modem.

-Not thread safe, not fully optimized for embedded systems, has a broken sliding window implementation.
+Not thread safe, not fully optimized for embedded systems, and has a broken sliding window implementation.

 Client 1
 ====